theodi/big-data-publishing/guide/big-data-publishing.md

 \[sharding schemes, optimimum shard sizes for different platforms, impact of sharding schemes etc on processibility]

+\[from James: consistency of data across shards; immediate or eventual?]

 ##### Compression

 \[*Brief overview of the various lossless data compression schemes/agorithms; performance; splittability]